Department of Microbiology, Molecular Genetics, and Immunology

 Concepts of host-pathogen interactions, with an emphasis on how pathogens interact with the innate immune system.
 Course is primary literature-based with a body system organized approach covering niche-specific immune factors and how pathogens circumvent these systems.
-Prerequisite: Two Fundamentals Courses (MICR 810-812) or permission of course director.
+Prerequisite: MICR 810 and one of two Fundamentals Courses (MICR 811 or 812) or permission of course director.
 LEC.

 MICR 890.
 Master's Research in Microbiology.
 1-10 Hours.